3M : 'We are stars watch us shine with the gifts God gave us!'

 We are really excited about the year ahead and look forward to not only working with the children, but with all of you as parents to ensure our children have a happy and successful year.

-So far this half term we have been exploring place value.
-We have been working on how to represent numbers up to 1000 using words, which need to spelt correctly and digits.
-We have also been partitioning numbers into hundreds, tens and ones using place value grids and number sentences e.g. 243= 200 + 40 + 3.
-The maths homework we have sent is a good indication of what the children are expected to know, any additional help in this way would really benefit the children.
+This half term, we will be exploring place value.
+We will be working on how to represent numbers up to 1000 using words, which need to spelt correctly and also in digits.
+We will also be partitioning numbers into hundreds, tens and ones using place value grids and number sentences e.g. 243= 200 + 40 + 3.
+The maths homework we will send will be a good indication of what the children are expected to know, any additional help in this way would really benefit the children.
 Ordering numbers in ascending and descending sequences aswell as comparing numbers using the <, > and = symbols has also been a big focus for us.
 It shows the children understand the value of the numbers they are dealing with and can identify which quantity is more and which is less.

 This is a place value grid.

-So far in English, we have revised expanded noun phrases from last year e.g. the dark, gloomy, miserable cave and have begun to try and use fronted adverbials.
-This allows the children to start their sentences in more interesting ways and gives the reader more information e.g. Early one morning, Ben went strolling through the long, wavy grass or Not far from the camp, the tribe were building fires and making clothes from animal skin.
+Alongside this, we will be revising expanded noun phrases from last year e.g. the dark, gloomy, miserable cave and will introduce how to use fronted adverbials.
+This will allow the children to start their sentences in more interesting ways and give the reader more information e.g. Early one morning, Ben went strolling through the long, wavy grass or Not far from the camp, the tribe were building fires and making clothes from animal skin.
 We have been emphasising the use of the comma after.

 In our written work, we are really focussing on handwriting and presentation in the hope of achieving a pen license this year.
 Everyday we pick out a letter or sequence of letters that we find difficult to form and join.
+We will be sending some of this home also so you are also aware of how the children should be forming their letters.
 Another target for all of the children is finishing a task within the time given which all forms part of their stamina for writing.

 Aswell as focussing on the spelling patterns, rules and common exception words for year 3 we are constantly looking at common mistakes with spelling that the children have.
 Currently, we have been focussing on adding the suffixes -ed, -ing and -er and how if there is a short vowel we must remember to double the consonant e.g. trip becomes tripping, tripped and tripper because the word has the short vowel i.
 Also how when adding these suffixes to a word ending in e we drop the e before adding the suffix so bake would become baking, baked and baker.

-We have identified groups that we belong to and what roles and responsibilities we have within these groups.
-We have had lots of discussion as to why it is important to belong and how we can help others to feel that we belong too!
+They have identified groups that they belong to and what roles and responsibilities we have within these groups.
+There was lots of discussion as to why it is important to belong and how we can help others to feel that we belong too!
 Jesus always made people feel like they belonged no matter what they had done, what their job was and despite what other people thought.
 Many of his disciples were classed as sinners and he still chose them to follow him.
 We have looked closely at this story from scripture and have devised our own recipes for the qualities that we think a disciples of Jesus should have.
 It is through Baptism that we are welcomed into God's family and everyone in 3M is part of that family.
 We have been identifying the signs and symbols of baptism and discussing them through role play.

 Our Class Saint